 Top petty crimes and scams in York affecting tourists

-York residents feel it's the safest city in the region and York crime is generally limited to petty crimes such as scams, pickpockets, purse snatchers, and such.
-Using common sense and keeping tabs on your personal belongings will go a long way in ensuring you're not targeted by petty thieves or scammers.
+York residents feel it's the safest city in the region and York crime is generally limited to petty crimes such as scams and pickpockets.

 Pickpockets and purse snatchers

 Pickpockets can target you in any part of the city but they are especially active around attractions such as the city walls or York Minster.
-Keep your cash and cards where pickpockets cannot easily grab them, such as keeping your wallet in your front pocket.
-Ladies should use a smaller crossbody bag when out and about to deter purse snatchers from targeting them.
+Keep your cash and cards where pickpockets cannot easily grab them, such as keeping your wallet in your front pocket or use a smaller crossbody bag.

 Is York safe to travel alone